 Yair Rodriguez (13-2, 8-1 UFC) is coming off that previously mentioned 6 month USADA suspension, but before that, a fight against forgotten contender Zabit Magomedsharipov was off and on again.
 This would’ve been another striker’s delight with legendary potential, but Rodriguez was forced to withdraw from the fight due to an ankle injury.
 After that, “El Pantera” was banned, and now we have Max Holloway vs Yair Rodriguez to thank the MMA gods for.

-Satire aside, this should be an epic battle that has burn-burner potential.
+Satire aside, this should be an epic battle that has barn-burner potential.
 Fight of the Night, Fight of the Year type potential, and it could also be over in an instant, so don’t blink!

 Rodriguez is a rare type, he’s homegrown UFC talent.
 “El Pantera” was 5-1 upon making his UFC debut via a stint on The Ultimate Fighter Latin America Season 1, and he would seemingly experience no growing pains inside the UFC octagon besides a doctor stoppage loss to Frankie Edgar.
 In fact, besides that loss and a No Contest to Jeremy Stephens, “El Pantera” is undefeated within the UFC.